ShirinRia/GlamourValute---E-commerce-Website-Client-Side/README.md

 Currently, two official plugins are available:

-- You can add product of 6 brands
+- You can add product of 6 brands, without sign in you won't find this option
 - You can create advertise of products of 6 brands
 - You can update your product information
 - You can review any product